On this page

 “Whatever your ultimate goal may be, learning from faculty at the top of their fields or with extensive academic and research experience will help set you up for success,” says Lonergan.

-Contact graduate schools to find information about the average class size, as well as information on what resources each grad school provides to help graduate students succeed, such as career support, mentorship opportunities, professional development, and advising.
-Most graduate schools will also have this information posted on their websites.
+Contact graduate schools to find information about the resources each grad school provides, such as career support, mentorship and internship opportunities, professional development, and advising.

 Look up the demographics of the graduate student population, faculty members, and administration, which can often be found on school websites.
 Speaking with current grad students or alumni is also an opportunity to find out what kind of student tends to be attracted to each particular graduate school or program.